 Projected

 Collection rate

 of about 25%

-projected
+projected increase

 increase

-Key Activity Remedial action to be Impact on Timeframe Implemented Funding Status iii) The review of the i) Review the debt The projected 2023/24 - Debt Collection collection policy impact on the Mechanism and and overall debt 2025/26 Revenue strategy with recovery of collection based Enhancement debt using 50% on arrear debt older purchase of prepaid Strategy to have a Electricity to be looked To be . into during 2023/24 for implementation during than 90 days, bigger impact on the 2025/26, will be as monitored collection rate.
-A further review of this ii) Investigate possibility of follows: monthly with strategy (deducting a repossession (legal 70% towards arrears procedure) of property Year 1 - reference to for all Businesses) to 1 Projected be looked into during for empty erf owing more than the market value of Collection rate = the target. the 2023/24 financial 5% (On debt year for the erf older than 90 implementation days), during the 2025/26 iv) The introduction of SMART water meters. i) Apply for funding for procurement of SMART Year 2 - Projected Collection rate = 10% (On debt older than 90 days), Year 3 - Projected Collection rate = 20% (On debt older than 90 days) The projected impact on the 2023/24 - This will increase collection of the long Water Meter from MIG and Other Funders overall collection based on 2025/26 outstanding debt of R870 million and result in cost reduction (DBSA) ii) Replace broken water current year collection rate on water user's, To be monitored with regards to the meter reading costs, also reduction of meter with SMART Water Meters will be as follows: monthly with reference to water distribution losses which is particularly high. iii) Indigent customer to be prioritise during the installation phase Year 1 - Projected collection rate of about 5% the target.
+Key Activity Remedial action to be Impact on Timeframe Implemented Funding Status iii) The review of the i) Review the debt The projected 2023/24 - Debt Collection collection policy impact on the 2025/26 Mechanism and and overall debt Revenue Enhancement strategy with recovery of collection based Elmancement debt using 50% on arrear debt older Strategy to have a purchase of prepaid To be bigger impact on the Electricity to be looked into during 2023/24 for than 90 days, 11 implementation during will be as monitored collection rate.
+A 2025/26, follows: further review of monthly with this strategy C (deducting a 70% ii) Investigate possibility of Year 1 - reference to the target. towards arrears repossession (legal procedure) of property for Projected O for all Businesses) to empty erf owing more than the market value of Collection rate = be looked into during the 2023/24 financial year for the erf 5% (On debt older than 90 implementation during the 2025/26 days), FY.
+Year 2 - Projected Collection rate = 10% (On debt older than 90 days), Year 3 - Projected Collection rate = 20% (On debt older than 90 days)

+iv) The introduction of i) Apply for funding for The projected 2023/24 - SMART water meters. procurement of SMART impact on the 2025/26 This will increase Water Meter from MIG overall collection 2023/20 collection of the long and Other Funders based on outstanding debt of (DBSA) current year To be R870 million and collection rate result in cost reduction ii) Replace broken water monitored with regards to the meter with SMART on water user's, 41 4 meter reading costs, Water Meters will be as monthly with also reduction of follows: reference to water distribution iii) Indigent customer to be the target. losses which is prioritise during the Year 1 - particularly high. installation phase Projected collection rate of about 5% projected ' increase Year 2 - Projected collection rate of